calidae/normandy-css/docs/reference/objects/cover.md

 | o-cover       | display: flex, background-position: center; background-size: cover; |
 | o-cover__body | margin:auto padding: $global-spacing-unit                           |

-::: tip Where can I see more about Media Object?
+::: tip Where can I see more about Cover Object?
- It is located in `5-Objects/_objects.media.scss`
+ It is located in `5-Objects/_objects.cover.scss`
 :::